Language: EN

 The float Type in Python

-These numbers can include a fractional part and are represented using the IEEE 754 floating point standard.
+These numbers can include a fractional part and are represented using the IEEE 754 floating-point standard.

-Floating point numbers in Python can be declared using standard decimal notation:
+Floating-point numbers in Python can be declared using standard decimal notation.

 numero_float = 3.14159

-They can also be expressed in scientific notation, using the letter e to indicate the power of ten:
+Floating-point numbers can also be expressed in scientific notation, using the letter e to indicate the power of ten:

 numero_cientifico = 6.022e23 # 6.022 × 10^23

-Python supports basic mathematical operations with floating point numbers, such as addition, subtraction, multiplication, and division:
+Python supports basic mathematical operations with floating-point numbers, such as addition, subtraction, multiplication, and division:

 # Addition